mozilla/treeherder/docs/submitting_data.rst

     # Send the collection to treeherder

-    # The OAuth key and secret for your project should be supplied to you by the
+    # The hawk id and key for your project should be supplied to you by the
     # treeherder administrator.
-    auth = TreeherderAuth('oauth_key', 'oauth_secret', 'mozilla-central')
+    auth = HawkAuth(credentials={
+        'id': 'hawk_id',
+        'key': 'hawk_secret',
+        'algorithm': 'sha256'
+    })
     client = TreeherderClient(protocol='https', host='treeherder.mozilla.org', auth=auth)

     # Post the result collection to a project